-The Water Permits Division (WPD) supports the Natural Resources State Outcome Goal and protects the environment through the Louisiana Pollution Discharge Elimination System (LPDES) permits, water quality certifications, and bio-solids oversight, controls and limits effluent pollutant levels to the regulated waters of the state of Louisiana.
+The Water Permits Division (WPD) supports the Natural Resources State Outcome Goal and protects the environment through the Louisiana Pollution Discharge Elimination System (LPDES) permits, water quality certifications, and bio-solids oversight controls and limits effluent pollutant levels to the regulated waters of the state of Louisiana.
 Water permits contain specific scientifically based limitations and requirements which ensure the waterbody designated uses are achieved and maintained.
-WPD plays a crucial role in the contribution to a healthy environment, and affords protection to the citizens of the state.
+Water quality assessment functions within WPD assist with the protection and improvement of the water resources of the state through objective scientific evaluation of water quality and the development of regulatory and non-regulatory approaches to address impairments.
+WPD plays a crucial role in the contribution to a healthy environment, and affords protection to the citizens of the state; and partners with the Environmental Protection Agency (EPA) to further national and state level goals of natural resource protection.

-- 3.1 Provide high quality technical evaluations/draft permits for all surface water permit activities, in a timely manner. - 3.2 Maintain program integrity by continuing to meet all applicable state and federal mandates to ensure that all regulated facility operations are protective of human health and the environment. - 3.3 Provide requisite permitting data for appropriate EPA databases. - 3.4 Continue to utilize strategies to maintain the number of National Pollution Discharge Elimination System permits that are identified as "current". - 3.5 Continue to issue major and minor Louisiana Pollution Discharge Elimination System permits, including Stormwater General Permits.
+- 3.1 Provide high quality technical evaluations/draft permits for all surface water permit activities, in a timely manner. - 3.2 Maintain program integrity by continuing to meet all applicable state and federal mandates to ensure that all regulated facility operations are protective of human health and the environment. - 3.3 Provide requisite permitting data for appropriate EPA databases. - 3.4 Continue to utilize strategies to maintain the number of National Pollution Discharge Elimination System permits that are identified as "current". - 3.5 Continue to issue major and minor Louisiana Pollution Discharge Elimination System permits, including Stormwater General Permits. - 3.6 Review environmental data for water to define environmental problems and facilitate planning activities to develop regulatory and non-regulatory pollution control strategies to meet time schedules and requirements of the Clean Water Act. - 3.7 Accomplish water quality assessments as required under Sections 305(b) and 303(d) of the Clean Water Act (The Integrated Report) by compiling and assessing technical data on all water bodies in order to determine possible water quality impairment.
+A list of impaired water bodies, the 303(d) list, is then developed to show where Total Maximum Daily Loads (TMDLs) need to be established and incorporated into the Water Quality Management Plan (Vision 2020 Objective 3.8.4).